JOSS Paper: SCPN Control¶

 -

-Five-tier gyrokinetic transport — critical-gradient baseline, QLKNN surrogate [@plassche2020], native linear GK eigenvalue solver in ballooning space (Miller geometry, Sugama collision operator) [@dimits2000; @miller1998; @sugama2006], native TGLF-equivalent (SAT0/SAT1/SAT2, no Fortran binary), and nonlinear δf GK (5D Vlasov, JAX-accelerable).
+Five-tier gyrokinetic transport — critical-gradient baseline, QLKNN surrogate [@plassche2020], native linear GK eigenvalue solver in ballooning space (Miller geometry, Sugama collision operator) [@dimits2000; @miller1998; @sugama2006], native TGLF-like approximation (SAT0/SAT1/SAT2, no Fortran binary), and nonlinear δf GK (5D Vlasov, JAX-accelerable).
 Interfaces to five external GK codes via subprocess, plus a hybrid layer that validates the surrogate against GK spot-checks with OOD detection, correction, and online retraining.

 -